gbezyuk/logux-sync/README.md

 Some clients have wrong time zone and they fixed it by setting wrong time.
 Other client could have ±10 minutes time mistake or just ignore computer time.

-But correct time is highly important for CRDT and many other log based things.
+But correct time is highly important for CRDT and other log based operations.

 This is why you can enable time fixing by `fixTime` option in client.
 Logux Sync will calculate round-trip time and compare client and server time